If you are a new mom, the one word that you can be using more often to take back control of your life and your time is…

-The beauty of having extra time pre-baby is that you have time to make other people’s problems your own.
 Now that you have the huge responsibility of raising a little human, you don’t need any outside problems.

 You may find yourself distancing yourself from the problem makers in your life that you were previously content to let hang around.
-This means you may end up saying ‘no’ to events and occasions to hang out with certain people.
+This means you may end up saying declining events and occasions to hang out with certain people.
 You may even find yourself questioning your employment and professional goals.

 4. SELF-CARE IS NOT SELFISH

-Saying ‘no’ can be self-care and self-care is not selfish.
+Saying “no” can be self-care and self-care is not selfish.
 If you are going to serve the people you love adequately, you need fuel in your engine and that fuel is self-care.

-Making time for self-care, as a woman and a mom, limits your ability to do everything for everyone.
+Making time for self-care, as a woman and as a mom, limits your ability to do everything for everyone.
 Self-care may look different from person-to-person, but you know what you need to have the energy and nourishment you need to care for your family every day.

 Not taking care of those needs can leave the people you love without the fulfilled mom, wife, etc. they need and want.